Channel-wise Knowledge Distillation for Dense Prediction: Related Work

-A recent independent work~\cite{zhou20channel} also pays attention to the knowledge lying in each channel.
-Zhou \etal calculate the mean of the activation in each channel, and align a weighted difference for each channel in classification.
-Therefore, a class-independent correlation are encoded.
-Different from \cite{zhou20channel}, we perform channel-wise distillation for semantic segmentation.
-Our work aligns the distributions of each channel, which guides the student network to learn the informative/salient locations of the activation maps.
+\textbf{Channel-wise knowledge.} Several recent works~\cite{zhou20channel} also pay attention to the knowledge contained in each channel.
+Zhou \etal calculate the mean of the activation in each channel and align a weighted difference for each channel in classification.
+CSC~\cite{park2020knowledge} calculates the pair-wise relations among all spatial locations and all channels for transferring the knowledge.
+Channel exchanging~\cite{wang2020deep} proposes that the information contained in each channel is general and can be shared across different modalities.